Wants to Meet Up

 I got to know the project by chance, in Brazil, in 2008.
 Götz was the first Couchsurfer I met, in the same year.
 I had the opportunity to host people in São Paulo, Berlin and I've been surfing many 'non-official' couches in São Paulo, Rio, Helsinki, Munich, Amsterdam and also had the opportunity to surf lovely couches in France, Germany and Netherlands.

-Bicycles, nature, anthropology and my amateur ethnographic expeditions around the globe, languages, queer poc solidarity, sustainability (whatever this really means), city maps, intersectional feminism, permaculture, public transportation systems, photography, (modern) dance, a lot of music, little, cheap independent cinemas, architecture, sunsets, squats, female singers with powerful voices, tea, social movements, ayurveda, vegetarian cooking, silence, deserts, talking to strangers, children, sharing thoughts, feelings, things, eastern philosophies, creative, independent fashion, learning anything new, street art, politics, massage, contact improvisation, animals, yoga, DIY, the sun, the universe, ...
+Bicycles, nature, anthropology and my amateur ethnographic expeditions around the globe, languages, anti-racist activism, intersectional feminism, queer poc solidarity, sustainability (whatever this really means), city maps, permaculture, public transportation systems, photography, (modern) dance, a lot of music, small independent cinemas, architecture, sunsets, squats, female singers with powerful voices, tea, social movements, ayurveda, vegetarian cooking, native peoples, silence, deserts, talking to strangers, children, sharing thoughts, feelings, things, eastern philosophies, creative, independent fashion, learning anything new, street art, politics, massage, contact improvisation, animals, yoga, DIY, the sun, the universe, ...

 - street art